edwardsmith999/TTCF4LAMMPS/README.md

 		read_restart snapshot.rst

-And each fix nvt command should have the same ID throughout the whole run, bot for the mother and the daughter trajectory.
+And each fix nvt command should have the same ID throughout the whole run, both for the mother and the daughter trajectory.
 The second point which needs clarification is the mapping procedure.
 It  works is the following way: in order to keep a general algorithm, each single dimension can be independenlty mirrored.
 There are 6 total dimensions, namely x,vx,y,vy,z,vz.
 Thus, a mapping can be identified by a set of six digits, each of which can be either 0 (no reflection) or 1 (reflection).
 For instance, the sequence 101100 identifies the following mapping

 	(101100) = (-x , vx , -y , -vy , z , vz )